coderdc13/advanced-solidity/README.md

-## Continued Success on PUP, PXP, and PZP
+## Continued Success on PUP, PXP, PZP, and AAA
 The student-author continued efforts to run the crowdsale on the kovan network.
-These efforts were conducted with new currency names: PUP, PXP, PZP.
+These efforts were conducted with new currency names: PUP, PXP, PZP, AAA.
 Also, these efforts succeeded.
+The AAA transaction was recorded both on metamask (fox) and on MyCrypto.

 ### PUP